Peeragogy/AI-Peeragogical-Agent/README.md

 This is not just a software repo.
 It’s a collaborative learning environment, where ideas turn into prototypes, and prototypes into shared knowledge.

+→ Propose your project.
+Fork the agent.
+Collaborate on the future of education.

 ---